Canon T7i vs Nikon D500

 |131 x 100 x 76 mm, 532 g||147 x 115 x 81 mm, 860 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel T7i and the Nikon D500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon T7i vs Nikon D500

 The physical size and weight of the Canon T7i and the Nikon D500 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T7i – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (29 percent) than the Canon T7i.
 Moreover, the D500 is substantially heavier (62 percent) than the T7i.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the T7i does not feature any corresponding weather-sealing.